Arthur Gourounlian

-Arthur Gourounlian (Արթուր Գուրունլեան; born 1 June 1980) is an Armenian-born professional dancer and television personality, featuring as the Armenian judge on the James Corden hosted reality series, The World's Best.
+Arthur Gourounlian (Արթուր Գուրունլեան; born 1 June 1980) is an Armenian-born Irish professional dancer and television personality, featuring as the Armenian judge on the James Corden hosted reality series, The World's Best.

 Early life

 Arthur Gourounlian was born and raised in Armenia.
 In 1992, Gourounlian and his family were forced to leave the war-torn country during the First Nagorno-Karabakh War.
 Gorounlian along with his parents, sister, aunt and cousin sought asylum in Brussels.

-Gourounlian trained as a barber before traveling between Italy, Spain and France working as a go-go dancer in nightclubs.
+Gourounlian trained as a barber before travelling between Italy, Spain and France working as a go-go dancer in nightclubs.

 In 2002, Gourounlian moved to London to pursue a career in dancing professionally.
+He now lives in Ireland with his Irish husband.

 Career

-Gourounlian had a successful career as a back-up dancer for musicians including, Girls Aloud, Beyoncé, P!nk, Pussycat Dolls, Bananarama, Will Young, Kylie Minogue and Cheryl.
+Gourounlian had a successful career as a back-up dancer for musicians including Girls Aloud, Beyoncé, Sibel Tüzün, P!nk, Pussycat Dolls, Bananarama, Will Young, Kylie Minogue and Cheryl.

 As a creative director, Gourounlian has worked on campaigns for some of the most recognisable brands in the world including, Louboutin, Diesel, Puma, Jean-Paul Gaultier, Mary Kay, Walkers Crisps and Coca-Cola.

 In 2019, Gourounlian appeared as the Armenian judge on The World's Best alongside host, James Corden and main judges, Drew Barrymore, Faith Hill and RuPaul.
 Later that year, Gorounlian and his husband, Brian Dowling appeared on a charity special of Ireland's Fittest Family where they finished in third place, earning €1,000 for charity.